Noga-Smadar/r_course_final_assignment/README.md

 **C** <br/><br/>

-Figure _.
+Figure 6.
 (A) Illustrating that the higher OC symptoms are, the higher the deviation from norm valence ratings is.
 (B) Illustrating the non-significant relationship between anxiety symptoms and the deviation from norm valence ratings.
 (C) Illustrating the non-significant relationship between depression symptoms and  the deviation from norm valence ratings.

 c4) <br/><br/>
 ![image](https://github.com/user-attachments/assets/7b0f439f-d43a-44c8-a577-c838b13f5f42)

-Figure _: ROC curve.
+Figure 7: ROC curve.

+<br/><br/>
 ### References

-Lazarov, A., Friedman, A., Comay, O., Liberman, N., & Dar, R. (2020).
-Obsessive-compulsive symptoms are related to reduced awareness of emotional valence.
-Journal of Affective Disorders, 272, 28–37. https://doi.org/10.1016/j.jad.2020.03.129
+Lazarov, A., Friedman, A., Comay, O., Liberman, N., & Dar, R. (2020). *Obsessive-compulsive symptoms are related to reduced awareness of emotional valence.* Journal of Affective Disorders, 272, 28–37. https://doi.org/10.1016/j.jad.2020.03.129

-Liberman, N., Lazarov, A., & Dar, R. (2023).
-Obsessive-Compulsive Disorder: The Underlying Role of Diminished Access to Internal States.
-Current Directions in Psychological Science. https://doi.org/10.1177/09637214221128560
+Liberman, N., Lazarov, A., & Dar, R. (2023). *Obsessive-Compulsive Disorder: The Underlying Role of Diminished Access to Internal States.
+Current Directions in Psychological Science.* https://doi.org/10.1177/09637214221128560